mka4975/itb6-react/10/README.md

 npm run build # Build main.js for production

 npm run test # Run the jest tests including a coverage report

+npm run nightwatch # Run the nightwatch end to end tests
 ```

 To check the result of the build just open the `localhost:8080` in your